(Please do not "request to share". There is no hidden information).

 Founder and principal instructor: Thanh V. Huynh, M.D.

-This course is designed for people new to this practice, with the aim of introducing principal aspects of the traditional Mindfulness Meditation.
-However, some experienced practitioners -including MBSR instructors/teachers- find it helpful in reviewing and clarifying many aspects of the mindfulness practice.
+This course is designed for people new to this practice, with the aim of introducing principal aspects of the traditional Mindfulness Meditation (vipassana/insight meditation) in a secular way.
+However, some experienced practitioners (including MBSR instructors/teachers) find it helpful in reviewing and clarifying many aspects of the mindfulness practice.

-(Please also read other topics in the Navigation menu near the top left of the page)
+(Please also read other topics in the Navigation menu near the top left of the page, at least "Introduction to Mindfulness".)

-Up to now, most programs have taught mindfulness meditation in a setting that is paid and face-to-face.
+Up to recently, most programs have taught mindfulness meditation in a setting that is paid and face-to-face.
 This approach limits the number of people who can take advantage of this training.

 This online course is designed to make this practice available to many people who find it impractical or impossible to attend regularly scheduled courses outside of their home.
 This online course would take less time than required for most people just to commute to a formal class.
 All one needs is twenty to forty minutes a day (less in week 1) for the formal practice and to be mindful during other routine activities.

-You will need access to a computer (and preferably a mp3 or voice/cassette recorder to download/record the audio instructions from the computer) or a smart phone .
+You will need access to a computer (or a smart phone) .
 You can also print out the written instruction to read later.

 Mindfulness Meditation and related practices.